zamoosh/go-notes/README.md

 ## What <font color="#6425d0">obsidian</font> is?!
-It's an **open source** note taking app to help you manage your note in nice way! try it, you will love it💜.
+It's an **open source** note taking app to help you manage your note in nice way! try it, you will love it 💜.
 You can read more about it in link below.

 ![obsidian logo](./static/img/obsidian-icon.png)